-If a registered bank provides credit enhancement to a SPE but is not required to consolidate the SPE, it still must take this into account in its calculations of capital, for example as a deduction from Common Equity Tier 1 Capital
+If a registered bank provides credit enhancement to an SPE but is not required to consolidate the SPE, it still must take this into account in its calculations of capital, for example as a deduction from Common Equity Tier 1 Capital.

 The amount of aggregate funding provided to all associated SPEs not consolidated as described above and all affiliated insurance groups must not exceed 10% of the registered bank’s Common Equity Tier 1 Capital.
 Where the 10% limit is breached, the full amount of funding must be deducted from Common Equity Tier 1 Capital.

 The RBNZ also imposes restrictions on related party exposures and imposes capital requirements on non-bank deposit takers.
 For these purposes, a non-bank deposit taker must consolidate an SPE for the purposes of its capital and related party calculations if this would be required under New Zealand accounting standards for the purposes of group financial statements.

 The regulation of deposit takers and banks has recently been reviewed by the New Zealand government and will result in a new Deposit Takers Act which will implement, among other things, capital requirements to be set through standards or as conditions of licences on individual deposit takers.
 The Deposit Takers Bill was introduced to Parliament on 22 September 2022, had its first reading on 27 September 2022, and is expected to be enacted in late 2023.

 There are no specific rules in New Zealand regarding the use of derivatives in securitisations.